mrochaUTAS/WWEdge/README.md

 # WWEdge
-R-script for check and shrinkage quantification using disc-derived wedges
+R-script for checking and shrinkage quantification using disc-derived wedges